 Chances are that all the things that tempted you about the card at the counter will still apply the next time you visit.
 However, you’ll be making a much more informed decision, which means you’ll be less likely to regret it in the future.

 CompareCards by LendingTree reviewed credit card offers from 60 of the nation’s biggest retailers, including both brick-and-mortar and online-only stores.
 In all, 84 cards were reviewed.
 Of those cards, 38 were co-branded — meaning that in addition to the retailer’s name and/or logo, they bore either a Visa, Mastercard, American Express or Discover logo and could, therefore, be used anywhere that accepted those types of cards — and 46 were not co-branded — meaning they could only be used in that particular store or family of stores.
 We reviewed basic terms and conditions, including APRs and annual fees, as well as evaluating the cards’ rewards programs.
 We primarily reviewed offers online but also reviewed paper documents for those cards that were not available to be applied for online.
 Credit card offer data is accurate as of Oct.
 14, 2019.

 In addition, CompareCards by LendingTree commissioned Qualtrics to conduct an online survey of 1,020 Americans, with the sample base proportioned to represent the general population.
 The survey was fielded Oct.
 1-3, 2019.

-The information related to the Bass Pro Shops CLUB Mastercard®, Starbucks® Rewards Visa® Card, and Amazon Prime Rewards Visa Signature Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
-Terms apply.
+The information related to the Starbucks® Rewards Visa® Card and Amazon Prime Rewards Visa Card has been independently collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.